A Communicator’s Guide to the Neuroscience of Touch

 Source: Rigsby Hull located a 1842 original of Jules Didot's Specimen de la Nouvelle Foundrie in the Bibliothèque Nacional de France and, after determining that the font has never been commercialized, commissioned Dunwich Foundry to recut it as faithfully as possible from available images.

-Paper and Production
+The Paper and Production

-A Communicator’s Guide was printed by Classic Color on McCoy Silk, a premium coated paper made by Sappi, a foremost producer of pulp and fine paper.
+A Communicator’s Guide was printed on McCoy Silk, a premium coated paper made by Sappi, a foremost producer of pulp and fine paper.
 The 64-page book incorporates a variety of specialized print techniques that demonstrate the paper’s performance: One page features a startlingly lifelike human hair dropped onto the page along with an invitation to “Touch this”.

 A 48" gatefold opens to reveal a life-size diagram of human sensory systems, from the top of the skull to the base of the spine.
 Other pages feature embossing, foil stamping, tactile varnishes and other enhancements that underscore the book’s message and make handling it a rich touch experience.